The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview Sandbox environment.

 - If the item you are looking for is displayed in the type-ahead, click it.

 Press Enter on your keyboard to perform a comprehensive search.
+This search queries the entire database instead of your most recently viewed items.

 If you chose the magnifying glass, for a general search, Workfront returns results for any object that matches the search term in any of the fields searched, as described in "Understanding Search."